danielabar/spa-tuts/README.md

 With a single page app, only want to re-render parts of the page that have changed.
 To do this in Backbone, break up main app view into multiple sub views.
 Then each view is responsible for its own rendering.

+### Remove View

+Views can also be responsible for their own removal by calling `this.remove()` method.

+But this only removes the view from the DOM.
+The view object still exists.